Keeping Children Safe

 At Meridian Primary School there are key trained members of staff who oversee first aid, including play times and lunchtimes.
-Mrs. Jeffries is the First Aid Co-ordinator and she oversees the First Aid practice and provision in the school.
-The vast majority of our Teaching Assistants and Individual Needs Assistants are First Aiders and some of our teachers are too.
+Mr Phillips is the First Aid Co-ordinator and he oversees the First Aid practice and provision in the school.
+The vast majority of our Teaching Assistants are First Aiders and some of our teachers are too.

 When a child is unwell or has had an accident in school or on the playground there is a protocol for staff to follow: